-- 2. Adjust the instrument settings (gain, TGC, output, etc.) as for a "normal" technique.
-Record these settings for use on subsequent testing - 3.
-Orient the transducer to image the length of the vertical target wires, taking care to adjust the tilt so that the wires are lined up in a vertical column. - 4.
-Rotate the transducer 45° so that only a partial length of the wires is now visible. - Freeze the image and measure the length of each wire segment with the electronic calibers. - 6.
-Record the measurements.
+- 3 Orient the transducer to image the length of the vertical target wires, taking care to adjust the tilt so that the wires are lined up in a vertical column. - 4 Rotate the transducer 45° so that only a partial length of the wires is now visible. - 5 Freeze the image and measure the length of each wire segment with the electronic calibers. - 6 Record the measurements.